fractalf/Vaporizer2/LINUX_BUILD.md

 build the synth:
 `CONFIG=Release make -j8 -C ./VASTvaporizer/Builds/LinuxMakefile/`

-"8" - is the nimber of CPU cores here, replace it with yours
+"8" - is the number of CPU cores here, replace it with yours

 binaries shall be in: `./VASTvaporizer/Builds/LinuxMakefile/build/`